 If you’re as fascinated by ancient cultures as I am, you’ll want your day trip around the Isle of Man to include Port Erin.
 High above the picturesque seaside town are the remains of a stunning neolithic stone burial site.
 Called the Meayll Hill stone circle, it’s a collection of tombs arranged in a circle overlooking the sea.
 On winter solstice, the sun sets through an opening between some of the stones.

 You can get to the circle from either Ballafurt road in Port Erin or where that road ends in Cregneash.

 There are a lot more ancient and neolithic places to discover on the Island — here’s some of the places I recommend.

 More Isle of Man day trip ideas

 This is a short introduction to my Isle of Man day trip but you’ll see a lot more if you watch the video.
-It’s at the top of this page or over on YouTube.
-And for even more ideas on things to do on the Isle of Man head over here.
-I have a lot of Island inspiration in store for you!
+For even more ideas on things to do on the Isle of Man head over here.
+I have a lot of Island inspiration in store for you.